cowprotocol/cow-amm/README.md

 forge script 'script/DeployAllContracts.s.sol:DeployAllContracts' -vvvv --rpc-url "$ETH_RPC_URL" --private-key "$PK" --verify --broadcast
 ```

+If you're only concerned with deployment cost and not execution cost, prepend `FOUNDRY_PROFILE=cheap-deployment` to `forge script` in the previous command.

 ### Deployment addresses

 The file [`networks.json`](./networks.json) lists all official deployments of the contracts in this repository by chain id.